HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 ### 4. (Optional) Storing Secrets on Azure Key Vault

 **Note**: This is optional.
-Users may skip this section and enter plaintext for the AD admin password, safe mode admin password, PCoIP registration key, and connector token in terraform.tfvars.
+Users may skip this section and enter plaintext for the AD admin password, safe mode admin password, PCoIP registration key, and connector tokens in terraform.tfvars.

-As a security method to help protect the AD safe mode admin password, AD admin password, PCoIP registration key, and connector token, users can store them as secrets in an Azure Key Vault.
+As a security method to help protect the AD safe mode admin password, AD admin password, PCoIP registration key, and connector tokens, users can store them as secrets in an Azure Key Vault.
 Secrets will be called and decrypted in the configuration scripts.

 1. In the Azure portal, search for **Key Vault** and click **+ Add** to create a new key vault.
-    1. Select the same region of the deployment.
+    1. Select the same region as the deployment.
     2. Click next to go to the Access policy page.
     3. Click **+ Add Access Policy**.
         1. Under **Configure from template** select **Secret Management**.